Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses a specific verb ('List') and resource ('supported currency codes and their names'), clearly differentiating from sibling tools like exchangerate_convert, exchangerate_historical, and exchangerate_latest which deal with rates.
+The description 'List all supported currency codes and their names' uses a specific verb ('List') and resource ('currency codes and their names'), distinguishing it from sibling tools like exchangerate_convert or exchangerate_historical.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.